fazo96/minilang/README.md

 @2 := @1 + 10
 # Only one operation allowed per assignment.
 These operators are implemented
 # + - * / % ^
 # ^ is the power operator.
 2^3 is 8.
+It only works with exponents >= 0

 # Conditions
 if @1 > 5 then goto start
 # You have these operators: > < >= <= = ==
 # The = operator and == are the same
+# Only the "goto" istruction is available after a "then"

 # You can freely indent your code, like this:
           indented: pass

 # The halt istruction immediately stops program execution
 halt
-# The execution also stops at EOF and jumps targeted at non existing labels.
+# The execution also stops at EOF and gotos targeted at non existing labels.
 ```

 The program doesn't work because of infinite loops, but it shows the istruction set just fine.